Epping Forest Hangman’s Hill: A Simple (But Complete) Guide

 Epping Forest visiting time and entry fee

-Epping forest is open to the public from Tuesday to Sunday throughout the year.
+Epping Forest is open to the public from Tuesday to Sunday throughout the year.
 The gates open at 10 am and close at 5 pm.

 No price is required to be paid for entrance.
 Entry is free for all.